peterkwkwan/Programming_Theory/blockchain/2_cryptography.md

 The most well known algorithm used in blockchain is known as _SHA256_
 - designed by the United States National Security Agency

+The most interesting aspect of hashing is that the output has a fixed length - and every unique input gives a different output